Deadlines & Application Review

 Financing your Degree

-SOPHAS now offers a resource for financing your degree: http://www.aspph.org/study/financing-your-degree/
+The Association of Schools and Programs of Public Health (ASPPH) offers a resource for financing your degree: http://www.aspph.org/study/financing-your-degree/.

 International applicants to the MPH Program must submit official copies of their TOEFL scores, if their first language is other than English.
 Additionally, international students must submit official copies of their ETS scores as part of their application if their degree was received from an institution outside the U.S., regardless of the degree obtained.
 Unofficial copies - that is copies supplied by the applicant - cannot be considered.